-Local Maximum Transmit Power For X MHz fields (where X = 20, 40, 80 or 160/80+80) define the local maximum transmit power limit of the transmission bandwidth X MHz.
+Local Maximum Transmit Power For X MHz fields (where X = 20, 40, 80 or 160/80+80) define the local maximum transmit power limit of the PPDU bandwidth X MHz.
 Each Local Maximum Transmit Power For X MHz field is encoded as an 8-bit 2's complement signed integer in the range of -64 dBm to 63 dBm with a 0.5 dB step.
 The value of 63.5 dBm indicates 63.5 dBm or higher (i.e.,(#6016) no local maximum transmit power constraint).

 Channel(#6005) Switch Wrapper element

-The Channel Switch Wrapper contains sub-elements that indicate characteristics of the BSS after a channel switch.
+The Channel Switch Wrapper contains one or more subelements that indicate characteristics of the BSS after a channel switch.
 The format of the Channel Switch Wrapper element is defined in Channel Switch Wrapper element format.